Report of Cash Payments Over $10,000 Received in a Trade or Business - Motor Vehicle Dealership Q&As

 - The deal not going through may in fact be an attempt to launder illegal funds.

 - If $10,000 or less was received by the dealer and the deal was cancelled, the dealer may voluntarily file a Form 8300 if the transaction appears suspicious.

 A customer purchases a vehicle for $15,000 and pays for it with $9,000 in cash and puts the remaining $6,000 on a personal credit card.
 Should a Form 8300 be filed?
-Instead of a personal credit card, the customer pays the remaining $6,000 with his ATM card.
-Is the ATM amount considered cash or a cash equivalent that makes the total amount received over $10,000 and thus reportable on Form 8300?
+Instead of a personal credit card, the customer pays the remaining $6,000 with his ATM or debit card.
+Is the ATM or debit card amount considered cash or a cash equivalent that makes the total amount received over $10,000 and thus reportable on Form 8300?

 - No Form 8300 is required.

 - Less than $10,000 in cash was received.
 A credit card is not cash.

 - The ATM or debit card works the same as a credit card in this instance.
 The only difference is that the account will be charged with a debit against existing funds in the customer's bank account instead of creating a debt to be repaid later.

 - An ATM or debit card transaction is not treated as cash for purpose of filing a Form 8300 ; therefore, since the amount received in cash or cash equivalents is less than $10,000, the transaction is not reportable.